BootleggersROM/ExtraStuff/XDAThread_Code.md

 [B]Bootleggers ROM[/B] is an aftermarket firmware based on [B]Ground Zero Open Source Project (GZOSP)[/B] and brings custom features with the most useful apps on your device, with the goal of [B]"Making you feel like 家"[/B].

-Using the stability and compatibility of GZOSP, this ROM is also packed with some custom wallpaper (Dawn by fxckingdeathwish), ringtones, and fonts, to bring to your device into a more fresh look, also with a selection of icons, header packs and wallpapers (on ShishuWalls app).
+Using the stability and compatibility of GZOSP, this ROM is also packed with some custom wallpaper (Dawn by fxckingdeathwish), ringtones, and fonts, to bring to your device into a more fresh look, also with a selection of apps, header packs and wallpapers (on ShishuWalls app).

+Also, we got our [URL="https://plus.google.com/communities/117332529104028864472"]Google+ Community[/URL] and our [URL="https://t.me/keepthebootleg"]Telegram Group[/URL]

 [IMG="Features Part"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/master/threadfiles/02-features.png[/IMG]